marcuskastner/nativeApp/README.md

 * Firebase

 ## What I Learned
-I really enjoyed learning the difference between React and React Native.
-Also going through the documentation to implement Firebase API.
+It was interesting to learn how react native developement differs from react in terms of components and styling.
+I am excited to continue learning native developement and the unique and interesting possibilities it opens for useful applications to improve users lives.